-This page provides all the information you need to know after receiving your NAIS certificate.
-It also details the various types of support and adjustments available to you.
-You can find our contact details for Learning Support Services here.
+This page contains all the information you need after receiving your NAIS certificate.
+It also explains the different types of support and adjustments available.
+You can find the contact details for Learning Support Services here.

 Your NAIS certificate

-Your NAIS certificate outlines the support measures that have been agreed and recommended.
-If you feel that any support is missing, please contact your educational support coordinator or email pedstod@mau.se.
+Your NAIS certificate details decided and recommended adjustments.
+If you feel that any support is missing, please contact your Learning Support Coordinator or email pedstod@mau.se.

 What to do when you receive your certificate

-• Download your NAIS certificate.
+• Log in to NAIS and download your certificate.
 Read the contents carefully.

 • Show your certificate to the course coordinator.
 You can also email your certificate.